Thinking about living in New Jersey? If so, you’re in good hands.

 #6.
 The traffic is a bear

 You don’t need to be living in Jersey long before realizing our traffic is some of the worst in the country.
-Now, before you right me off an an overly-dramatic resident, I have proof.
+Now, before you write me off an an overly-dramatic resident, I have proof.

 According to a recent study, New Jersey is the 9th worst state for driving.
 During the standstill traffic at rush hour, it’s estimated that Jersey residents spend an average of 86 hours a year stuck in traffic.
 Imagine!